autonity/docs.autonity.org/_apidocgen/README.md

 working directory, or its path can be specified with the `--config` command line option.

-The `--watch` command line option launches an observer that detects contracts being recompiled and automatically regenerates the Markdown documentation.
+The `--watch` command line option launches an observer that detects contract code being modified and automatically recompiles the contracts and regenerates the Markdown documentation.
 Used together with `quarto perview`, it is possible to automatically rebuild the docsite when any of the contracts is modified.

+The `apidocmon` shell script runs `apidocgen --watch` and `quarto preview` together in the same terminal window.

 ## Configuration